next-hat/documentation/docs/references/nanocl/cli/nanocl-logs.md

 ## DESCRIPTION

-Show logs of a job
+Get logs of a process

 ## OPTIONS